-This post is part of a series about the Internet marketing strategy I call Inbound Marketing.
+This post is part of a series about the Internet marketing strategy that is called Inbound Marketing.
 To access the lead post please click the link in the prior sentence.

 In the context of sales, conversion means walking a prospective customer into being a customer.
 This is accomplished by walking people through your sales funnel, one step at a time.

-In the context of your website, conversion is implementing the first few steps of your sales funnel in your website.
+In the context of your website, conversion is implementing the first few steps of your sales funnel on your website.